THE HAIR VENTILATING NEEDLE

 A hair ventilating needle cannot be used alone.
 You must purchase a needle holder.
 Most professionals tend to use the brass hair ventilation needle holders with an adjustable tip, but the holders can also come with plastic or wooden handles.
 The holders with plastic or wooden handles are normally the more inexpensive selections provided by overseas vendors.

-The German hair ventilating needle can be 1 – 1.5 inches in length.
+The German hair ventilating needle is approximately 1 – 1.5 inches in length.
+Most are constructed of quality blue steel.
 This needle is great for hair ventilation using the French Method or creating double knots.
-If you feel that the needle length is too long, remember that you can also clip the base with a small pair of wire cutters.
+It is necessary to clip the base with a small pair of wire cutters in order to insert the tool into your adjustable needle holder.

 ASIAN (KOREAN) NEEDLE